gaearon/react-hot-loader/docs/Troubleshooting.md

 #### I see “[WDS] Hot Module Replacement enabled” but nothing happens when I edit `App.js`

 If you're running Node 0.11.13, you might want to try updating to 0.12.
 Some people reported this helped solve this problem.
+Also make sure that your `require`s have the same filename casing as the files.
+Having `App.js` and doing `require('app')` might trip the watcher on some systems.

 ---------------